Ancient history of Transylvania

 In ancient times, Romans exploited the gold mines in what is now Transylvania extensively, building access roads and forts to protect them, like Abrud.
 The region developed a strong infrastructure and economy, based on agriculture, cattle farming and mining.
-Colonists from Thracia, Moesia, Macedonia, Gaul, Syria, and other Roman provinces were brought in to settle the land, developing cities like Apulum (now Alba Iulia) and Napoca (now Cluj Napoca) into municipiums and colonias.
+Colonists from Thracia, Moesia, Macedonia, Gaul, Syria, and other Roman provinces were brought in to settle the land, developing cities like Apulum (now Alba Iulia) and Napoca (now Cluj-Napoca) into municipiums and colonias.

-The Dacians rebelled frequently, the biggest rebellion occurring after the death of emperor Trajan.
+The Dacians rebelled frequently, with the largest uprising occurring after the death of Emperor Trajan.
 Sarmatians and Burs were allowed to settle inside Dacia Trajana after repeated clashes with the Roman administration.
 During the 3rd century increasing pressure from the free Dacians (Carpians) and Visigoths forced the Romans to abandon exposed Dacia Trajana.

-In 271, the Roman emperor Aurelian abandoned Dacia Trajana and reorganised a new Dacia Aureliana inside former Moesia Superior.
+In 271, the Roman Emperor Aurelian abandoned Dacia Trajana and reorganised a new Dacia Aureliana inside former Moesia Superior.

 The abandonment of Dacia Trajana by the Romans is mentioned by Eutropius in his Breviarium Liber Nonus.
+Eutropius was a 4th-century Roman historian and civil servant who served under several emperors.
+His Breviarium is a concise history of Rome from its founding to his own time, and remains a valuable source for historians due to its coverage of otherwise poorly documented periods.

 The province of Dacia, which Trajan had formed beyond the Danube, he gave up, despairing, after all Illyricum and Moesia had been depopulated, of being able to retain it.
 The Roman citizens, removed from the town and lands of Dacia, he settled in the interior of Moesia, calling that Dacia which now divides the two Moesiae, and which is on the right hand of the Danube as it runs to the sea, whereas Dacia was previously on the left.

+Visigoths

 The first wave of the Great Migrations, (300 to 500) brought the influence of migratory tribes, especially the Germanic tribes.

-The Visigoths established a kingdom north of Danube and Transyilvania between 270-380.
+The Visigoths established a kingdom north of the Danube and in Transylvania between 270 and 380.
 The region was known by Romans as Guthiuda and includes the region between Alutus (Olt) and Ister (Danube) too.
 It is unclear whether they used the term Kaukaland (land of the mountains) for Transylvania proper or the whole Carpathians.
-The (Vizi)Goths were unable to preserve the region's Roman era infrastructures.
-The goldmines of Transylvania were ruined and unused during the Early Middle Age.
+The (Vizi)Goths were unable to preserve the region's Roman-era infrastructures.
+The gold mines of Transylvania were ruined and unused during the Early Middle Ages.

 Ulfilas had carried (around 340) Homoean Arianism to the Goths living in Guthiuda with such success that the Visigoths and other Germanic tribes became staunch Arians.
-When the Goths entered the Roman Empire (around 380) and founded successor-kingdoms, most had been Arian Christians.
+When the Goths entered the Roman Empire (around 380) and founded successor kingdoms, most had been Arian Christians.

+Huns

-In 380 a new power reached Transylvania, the Huns.
-They drow back every Germanic people from the Carpathian Basin except the Gepids.
+In 380 a new power arrived in Transylvania, the Huns.
+They drove back most Germanic groups from the Carpathian Basin except the Gepids.
 The Alans, Vandals, Quadi left the region toward the Roman Empire.
 The Huns extended their rule over Transylvania after 420.